Tomato

 Soil feeding with SatoSoil® improvers has proven itself well, diminishing the mobility of nitrogen fertilizers and converting phosphorus into a more accessible form for plants, which contributes to the thermoregulation of the upper soil layer.

 Sowing of tomatoes is traditionally performed in seedlings, with intermediate repotting that is, transplanting germinated seedlings into larger containers or cassettes.
-Seed disinfection is recommended to be carried out with the disinfectant Sato® Seeds with humic and fulvic acids, and seedlings to germinate before repotting is better on Sato® Pills peat-sapropel tablets.
+Seed disinfection is recommended to be carried out with the disinfectant Sato® Seeds with humic and fulvic acids, or germinate seedlings before repotting with the addition of this disinfectant.

 During the entire growing cycle, tomatoes need specific macro and micro nutrition, a certain mode of oxygen and carbon dioxide supply, and moisture access.
 Tomatoes are vulnerable to potassium, calcium, zinc, boron, magnesium and sulfur deficiencies during plumping and fruiting.
 Potassium humates and formulations with amino acids and secondary micronutrients SatoHum® nourish plants in critical phases of weight gain, extend plant protection against pathogens.